endless4s/endless/documentation/src/main/paradox/index.md

 <center><img src="logo.svg" width="350"/></center>

-endless is a Scala library to describe event sourced entities using tagless-final algebras, running with built-in implementations for Akka.
+endless is a Scala library to describe sharded and event sourced entities using tagless-final algebras, running with built-in implementations for Akka.

 @@@ note { .quote title="/ˈɛndləs/: having or seeming to have no end or limit" }